 Why it fits autonomous lead generation:

 Most autonomous lead-gen stacks still need someone to define the ICP, write positioning, build campaigns, check outputs, review performance, and iterate every week.
 AgentWeb combines its AI marketer with a senior operator team so startups can get the engine built and campaigns shipped without hiring a full marketing department.
-If you want to get predictable lead generation without making hires, this is the most complete path for early-stage teams.
+If you want to scale your operations without overhead, read through our case studies to see how early-stage teams find predictable pipeline, or look directly at how to build your infrastructure with our platform.

 The bottom line: If you want contacts, use a database.
 If you want complex enrichment workflows, use Clay or n8n.
 If you want cold email at scale, use Instantly or Lemlist.
 If you want a startup GTM engine that ships campaigns every week, AgentWeb is the more complete path.